ilokhat/2018_TSI_vibes/README.md

 ##### Adjustments

-The second problem can be solved thanks to the GUI, with a few more sliders to move the objects, just like it is done in PLU++.
-In order to move the objects, we applied the translation methodes on x,y and z, and that allow the user to use the sliders on the GUI to do that. another feature let the user to move the object after clicking on it or select it from the GUI , and that can be done with the keyboard keys ((a,z) or (4,6)) on the X axis, ((w,x) or ( 8.2)) on the Y axis and ((q,s) or (7.3)).
+There are two ways to move objects:

+* The first one can be done by using the keyboard keys after clicking on the object or selecting it from the GUI, the user can use the follown keys:

+Keys a and z or 4 and 6 to move the object on the X axis.
+Keys w and x or 7 and 3 to move the object on the Y axis.
+Keys q and s or 8 and 2 to move the object on the Z axis.

+* The second way the user can use the sliders on the GUI which are shown in the picture below : Translate X, Translate Y and Translate Z

 <img src="VIBES/move-object.png" style="width: 400px;"/>
 ##### Absolute positionning